Beta particle

-A beta particle, also called beta ray or beta radiation (symbol β), is a high-energy, high-speed electron or positron emitted by the radioactive decay of an atomic nucleus during the process of beta decay.
-There are two forms of beta decay, β− decay and β+ decay, which produce electrons and positrons respectively.
+A beta particle, also called beta ray or beta radiation (symbol β), is a high-energy, high-speed electron or positron emitted by the radioactive decay of an atomic nucleus, known as beta decay.
+There are two forms of beta decay, β− decay and β+ decay, which produce electrons and positrons, respectively.

-Beta particles with an energy of 0.5 MeV have a range of about one metre in the air; the distance is dependent on the particle energy.
+Beta particles with an energy of 0.5 MeV have a range of about one metre in the air; the distance is dependent on the particle's energy and the air's density and composition.

-Beta particles are a type of ionizing radiation and for radiation protection purposes are regarded as being more ionising than gamma rays, but less ionising than alpha particles.
-The higher the ionising effect, the greater the damage to living tissue, but also the lower the penetrating power of the radiation.
+Beta particles are a type of ionizing radiation, and for radiation protection purposes, they are regarded as being more ionizing than gamma rays, but less ionizing than alpha particles.
+The higher the ionising effect, the greater the damage to living tissue, but also the lower the penetrating power of the radiation through matter.

 Beta decay modes

 β− decay (electron emission)

 An unstable atomic nucleus with an excess of neutrons may undergo β− decay, where a neutron is converted into a proton, an electron, and an electron antineutrino (the antiparticle of the neutrino):